coaxial/docker-downloader/README.md

 - the volumes in `/srv` can be aliases to locations on a separate drive

 ## Updating versions
-Bump the tag for the relevant docker image (either in `.env` or in the `Dockerfiles` for the services that are built).
+Optional if using `latest`: bump the tag for the relevant docker image (either in `.env` or in the `Dockerfiles` for the services that are built).
 Do not use the apps' built-in update mechanism.

+Backup volumes: `sudo docker run --rm --volumes-from dockerdownloader_torrent_1 -v <PWD>/backups:/backup ubuntu bash`

+Remove existing containers `sudo docker-compose down`

+Create new containers `sudo docker-compose up -d`